 • Covered workers must be paid the minimum wage, which is currently $7.25 per hour.
 If you are a farmworker who is paid on a piece-rate basis or paid by the acre, you still must make at least minimum wage for the hours you worked.
 Piece-rate basis means being paid by how much you pick, produce, etc.

 • Covered workers must be paid overtime, which is 1½ the worker’s normal rate of pay (time and a half) for more than 40 hours per week.
-However, these overtime protections sometimes do not apply to farmworkers, depending on the type of work that they do.
-For example, farmworkers who do fieldwork are generally not entitled to overtime under FLSA.
-However, workers involved in packing and processing operations generally can claim overtime.
+However, these overtime protections often do not apply to farmworkers, depending on the type of work that they do.
+Generally, “agricultural” work is exempt from overtime.
+Farmworkers who work directly with animals raising livestock, who do fieldwork like planting and harvesting, and who detassel corn are not eligible for overtime.
+However, workers involved in packing and processing operations or workers who construct livestock confinement buildings may be able to claim overtime.
 The FLSA definition of agriculture is complex, so even if you think you may be exempt from overtime as an agricultural worker, it is a good idea to talk to an attorney to see if that is true.

 • The minimum wage and overtime rules apply over an entire workweek.
 A workweek is seven consecutive days as designated by the employer.